 As the number of tourists that visit Aruba falls, the demand for imported goods and services to cater to these tourists also wanes.
-Combined with a strong decline in private consumption, imports are expected to contract by 26.0 percent.
+Combined with a strong decline in private consumption, imports are expected to contract by 36.4 percent.

-Scenario B - Slow Rebound
+Scenario B - Slow Recovery

-With a restriction on international travel lasting six months and tourism activity restarting in the fourth quarter of the year, the forecast for real GDP growth is -27.0 percent in 2020, owing to sharp contractions in tourism exports, private consumption, and to a lesser extent private investment.
+With low activity in the tourism sector lasting six months up to including September 2020 and tourism activity strengthening significantly in the fourth quarter of the year, the forecast for real GDP growth is -28.4 percent in 2020, owing to sharp contractions in tourism exports, private consumption, and to a lesser extent private investment.

-In the scenario of a six-month ban on incoming travel, tourism service exports decrease by 69.0 percent.
-The longer duration of the travel ban leads to an occupancy rate of 0 percent for both the second and the third quarter of the year.
-Furthermore, as the pandemic lasts longer and economic activity in various source markets is subdued for a longer period, a slower recovery is expected in the fourth quarter of 2020, compared to the rebound in scenario A.
+In the scenario of a six-month ban on incoming travel, tourism service exports decrease by 65.4 percent.
+The longer duration of the travel ban leads to an occupancy rate of 0 percent for the third quarter of the year, while the fourth quarter is projected to register an occupancy rate of 1.7 percent.
+Furthermore, as the pandemic lasts longer and economic activity in various source markets is subdued for a longer period, a slower recovery is expected in the fourth quarter of 2020, compared to scenario A.